 Create a Firebase project

-In the Firebase console, click Add project, then select or enter a Project name.
+In the Firebase console, click Add project.

 (Optional) Set up Google Analytics for your project, which enables you to have an optimal experience using any of the following Firebase products: